11 Outrageous Things Billionaire Larry Ellison Has Taught The World

 'What drives me is this constant testing of limits.
 Constant learning. ...
 How can you move the world just a bit, make a difference, change lives ... and how much can I help (while) discovering my own limits?'

-Ellison, worth an estimated $US51 billion, is the fifth richest man in the world, reports Forbes.
+Ellison, worth an estimated $US49.5 billion, is the fifth richest man in the world, reports Forbes.

 He got there by setting the standard for high executive pay.

-Oracle paid Larry Ellison $US76.9 million last year, making him the highest paid executive in the land, according to the Wall Street Journal.
+Oracle paid Larry Ellison $US78.4 million last year, making him the highest paid executive in the land, according to CNN Money's annual list.
+It was double the pay of the No. 2 executive on the list (Disney's Bob Iger at $US34.3 million).

-Yet, that wasn't even the biggest haul he ever had.
-In 2011, Oracle paid Ellison a whopping $US96.2 million.
+Yet, it was an 18 per cent pay cut from what Oracle paid Ellison the year before, which totaled a whopping $US90.7 million.

 He was the highest-paid executive of the 2000s, with total compensation of $US1.84 billion, CNBC reports.